Planning Your Project

 You may know what the need is from experience if you are an existing organisation already working in the area.
 You can also research the need you want to address by doing things like:

 - Having consultations with children and young people, the local community, partner organisations

 - Using research from your own or other organisations.

 2. Identify the differences ("outcomes") you want to achieve

 What do you want the 'after picture' to look like for the children and young people who have attended your project.
-How will their lives have improved?
+This will help you pin down the differences you want to achieve in their lives.
+Think about how these differences contribute to improving their lives.
 Making these differences will be the reason you are running your project.
 This is the aspect of your application that interests us most.

 Note: many funders talk about "outcomes" - this is another way of saying the differences that will happen as a result of your work.

 It is important to make a distinction between the differences (outcomes) that a project is aiming to make for children and young people and the activities and services it is providing.

 - A project is set up for young people who are having difficulties at school, due to a range of factors